stephen-mahon/stephen-mahon.github.io/docs/resume.md

 ## Education
 `2020`
 **The University of Edinburgh**, Edinburgh, UK
-* *Doctor of Philosophy* (PhD) in Engineering specializing in Electronic Engineerin and Robotics.
+* *Doctor of Philosophy* (PhD) in Engineering specializing in Electronic Engineering and Robotics.

 `2016`
 **University College Cork**, Cork, Ireland